unimauro/Springer202004Books/README.md

 # Springer202004Books
 Free Books For Springer.

+Work in Linux and Windows

-This repository if for scrapping the book released by Springe
+This repository if for scrapping the book released by Springe.
 An take a good Coffe to make friends and read in Coronavirus Time

 Baja los dos archivos dentro de una carpeta: